comp426-2022-fall/a99-group-05/README.md

 # a99-group-05: Spin the Wheel!

-A NodeJS/Express REST API that serves up coin flips
+A NodeJS/Express REST API that allows users to bet on a spin to earn more coins.

-This was developed from in-class demos for UNC COMP 426 Spring 2022.

 # Install and run instructions